terminusdb/.github/profile/README.md

 <p align="center">
 <a href="https://terminusdb.com/"><img src="https://assets.terminusdb.com/images/github-header-image-v2.png" width="75%" height="25%" /></a>

 [TerminusDB](https://terminusdb.com/) is a **toolkit for building collaborative applications**.
-TerminusDB is an open source document-oriented graph database and document store.
+TerminusDB is an open source document-oriented graph database.
 TerminusDB allows you to link JSON documents in a powerful knowledge graph all through a simple [document API](https://terminusdb.com/docs/v10.0/#/reference/reference-document-interface).
+Use TerminusDB to enable Git-like collaborative workflows in your application.

 TerminusX is a managed cloud service powered by TerminusDB.
 TerminusX is in **public beta** and you can [signup now](https://dashboard.terminusdb.com/).